aidswidjaja/study/index.md

 nav_order: 1
 ---

+# This website is currently undergoing a spring cleaning process

+It turns out 4 years of study notes and content can have a website pretty congested (a quick look at our [Git commit history](https://github.com/aidswidjaja/study) will confirm that) so over the next few months we'll be cleaning this site up to make it nicer to navigate and explore.

+***

 # “Haven’t we all done this in our Maths Summary Books?”
 ## Welcome to Adrian's Study Club - a database of study notes, past papers and exam resources I've collected over the years.